Costa Rica Day Trip.

 What to Expect on a Day Tour from San José

-- Drive time is real: Costa Rica's mountain roads mean "3 hours from San José" is often 3 hours each way on winding highland routes.
+• Drive time is real: In practice, Costa Rica's mountain roads mean "3 hours from San José" is often 3 hours each way on winding highland routes.
 Buses are comfortable but the drive through the Central Valley can be slow.
 Bring snacks and motion sickness medication if you're prone to mountain road nausea.

-- Meals: Most full-day tours include at minimum lunch; the best-value tours (Arenal Full-Day, Manuel Antonio) include breakfast and lunch or even dinner.
-Check inclusions carefully at booking — meal quality and format vary significantly.
+• Meals: Most full-day tours include at minimum lunch; the best-value tours (Arenal Full-Day, Manuel Antonio) include breakfast and lunch or even dinner.
+Check inclusions carefully at booking, as meal quality and format vary significantly.

 How to Choose the Right Day Tour from San José

-- Best all-round day trip → Arenal Full-Day (coffee plantation + waterfall + hot springs + volcano)
+• Our pick for best all-round day trip: Arenal Full-Day (coffee plantation + waterfall + hot springs + volcano)

-- What's your fitness level?
+• What's your fitness level?
 La Paz and Poás are easy walking on managed paths.
 Arenal and Monteverde involve moderate hiking on uneven terrain.
-Pacuare rafting is physically demanding — not suitable for non-swimmers or those with back or neck injuries.
+Pacuare rafting is physically demanding and not suitable for non-swimmers or those with back or neck injuries.

-- How many days do you have?
+• How many days do you have?
 With two days, Arenal Full-Day plus Pacuare rafting covers both the iconic nature experience and the best adventure activity.
 With three days, add Manuel Antonio for the wildlife and beach combination.
 Monteverde is worth a dedicated day if you have it.
+If you have five or more days, Corcovado National Park on the Osa Peninsula is Costa Rica's most biodiverse destination and requires at least one overnight stay to reach.

 How Much Do Day Tours from San José Cost?